Note: This article was first published in February 2015, updated December 2017 and updated July 2019 to reflect most current information.

 1. Choose a non-coach client.
 Even though the ICF allows you to have a coach as your client if they are clearly an ongoing client, I recommend that you almost* never submit such a session.
 This is because coaches are trained in the skills you are seeking to demonstrate, and will often be overly helpful, or overly coach themselves.
 This doesn’t allow you to showcase the full range of your coaching skills, and may result in an overall lower score since the Assessors are not able to clearly determine your coaching abilities.

-*However, if you have a coaching colleague who has other outcomes you can work on in the sessions, that don’t involve mentioning their coaching business or their coach development, then that may be okay.
-They may still identify somewhat as a coach, yet it’s clear you are coaching them, versus mentoring them.
+*However, if you have a coaching client or peer who has other outcomes you can work on in the sessions, that don’t involve mentioning they are a coach, then that may be okay.

 If you don’t want to record regular clients, then inquire into your personal or professional networks.
 Offer 3-6 coaching sessions at low or no fee, in return for recording sessions.
-Interview clients instead of accepting whoever wants to take up your offer.
-Ensure they have some goals or outcomes that you want to work with them on.
-Make sure you choose clients that are somewhat reflective versus verbal processors who talk all the time.
+Interview potential clients instead of accepting whoever wants to take up your offer.
+Ensure they have some specific goals or outcomes to work with them on.
+Make sure you choose clients that are somewhat reflective about themselves versus verbal processors who talk all the time.

 Additional Tip: You don’t need to start your recordings by doing a lot of set up such as, “I’m recording.
-I will keep confidential all your information, etc. Instead, just say, “Thank you for allowing me to record our coaching session.”
+I will keep confidential all your information, etc. Instead, just say, “Thank you for allowing me to record our coaching session for my mentoring and ICF credentialing purposes.”
 Then start coaching.
 This lets the Assessors know the client is aware of being recorded.
-Then move on to being present in the coaching session.
+Then move on to being fully present in the coaching session.

 3. Rarely to never submit a first session with a client.
 When you start coaching a client, you are learning about each other and the coaching process.
 Especially to demonstrate MCC skill level, you need to have deep rapport with your client and a first session is where you are only beginning to build rapport.
 Submitting a first session may affect other competencies including Coaching Presence and Establishing Trust & Intimacy.
 In the Individual Mentoring portion of our MCG program, we do not accept a first coaching session to review, unless you want to use it as a learning opportunity.
 There are always exceptions, however better not to count on a once-off or first session for your ICF credential application.

-4. Aim for 30-40 minute coaching sessions*** Even though the ICF allows you to submit 20-60 minute coaching sessions, I recommend 30-40 minutes as any less than 30 minutes may mean that you aren’t demonstrating all the competencies and longer than that presents other challenges.
-In my experience as an ICF Assessor and Mentor Coach, it’s challenging for most coaches to stay fully in a coaching model for 50 or 60 minutes, and instead may bring in mentoring, teaching or advising.
+4. Aim for 30-55 minute coaching sessions*** The ICF allows you to submit 20-60 minute coaching sessions (and not a minute more).
+I recommend 30-45 minutes as any less than 30 minutes may mean that you aren’t demonstrating all the competencies.
+It can be challenging for most coaches to stay fully in a coaching model for 50 or 60 minutes, and may instead move in to mentoring, teaching or advising.
+However, you can go to 55 minutes – be conscious to stay fully in coaching mindset.

 Similarly, we need to master the core competency of Establishing the Coaching Agreement, which I term a “structural” competency in The Target Approach.
 You need to know how to structure the coaching session agreement for each coaching session, and demonstrate that you are following the client’s agenda throughout the session.
 If you are applying for the MCC credential, there is an even higher level of skill required to be demonstrated with this critical competency.